stubillwhite/lein-templates/src/leiningen/new/cljs/templates/README.md

 ```
 - [ ] Add automatic CSS reloading
 - [X] Update clean target
-- [X] Add a basic button
-- [X] Add Antd components
-- [ ] Check that rendering is working properly, consider splitting atoms
-- [ ] Check namespaces
-- [X] Add routing
-- [ ] Add integration test
-- [ ] Make notes on turning on browser templating of errors
-- [ ] Check all the files
-- [ ] Open the figwheel-extra-main/auto-testing page at startup
 - [ ] Load stylesheets from a local resource
 ```